Scaling Transformation for Nonlocal Interactions: Introduction

 \section{Introduction}

-Nowadays, on account of the developments of string theory, Lattice QCD\cite {Zol12} and the necessity of describing nonperturbatively the intermediate strong interaction between extended hadrons, the construction of a consistent nonlocal theory is still called for \cite{Eliezer89, Moffat89, Evens91, Kleppe92, Moffat90, Neves10, Campo10, Br¨¹n04, Haque09, Dowker09, Barn11, Calca08, Hofman11, Moffat11, Zhou08, Pimi10}.
+Nowadays, on account of the developments of string theory~\cite{Ganor07, Min08}, Lattice QCD~\cite{Zol12} and the necessity to describe nonperturbatively the intermediate strong interaction between extended hadrons~\cite{Tim13}, the construction of a consistent nonlocal theory is still called for \cite{Eliezer89, Moffat89, Evens91, Kleppe92, Moffat90, Neves10, Campo10, Br¨¹n04, Haque09, Dowker09, Barn11, Calca08, Hofman11, Moffat11, Zhou08, Pimi10}.
 The pioneering study of nonlocal interaction dates back to the 1930's ~\cite{Wata34} when quantum field theory was in its infancy.
-And the phenomenology of nonlocal interaction commenced with the primary attempts to describe the interaction between extended particles (such as hadrons~\cite{Yukawa50}), whilst to cope with the divergence appearing in local quantum field theories (LQFT).
-The development afterward purported mainly to give a consistently convergent theory in order to underlie the named ''effective field theory'', whereof some form factors were usually employed \cite{Kristen52, Bloch52, Pauli53, Hayashi53, Lee57, Dirac62, Kir66, Efimov67, Efimov72, Alebas73, Alebas73A, Marnel74, Eliezer89, Moffat89, Evens91, Kleppe92, Moffat90}.
-Whereas in such context one encounters the difficulty of unitarity and causality in formulating the S matrix~\cite{Pauli53, Marnel74} using Feldman-Yang~\cite {Yang50} method or conventionally canonical quantization method ~\cite {Pauli53}.
-Some promising progresses on this issue~\cite{Moffat90, Evens91, Klep92, Klep93, Clay01, Calian00, BHA98,Wang11} in one way or another showed their accordance with the renormalization methods~\cite {Orland09,Orland11,Su99,Wang04}.
+And the phenomenology of nonlocal interaction commenced with the primary attempts to describe the interaction between extended particles (such as hadrons~\cite{Yukawa50,Yennie50}), whilst to cope with the divergence appearing in local quantum field theories (LQFT).
+The development afterward purported mainly to give a consistently convergent theory in order to underlie the named ''effective field theory'', whereof some form factors were usually employed \cite{Kristen52,Bloch50,Bloch52, Pauli53, Hayashi53, Lee57, Dirac62, Kir66, Efimov67, Efimov72, Alebas73, Alebas73A, Marnel74, Eliezer89, Moffat89, Evens91, Kleppe92, Moffat90}.
+Whereas in such context one encounters the difficulty of unitarity and causality in formulating the S matrix~\cite{Pauli53, Marnel74}, no matter the Feldman-Yang~\cite{Yang50} method or conventionally canonical quantization method ~\cite{Pauli53}.
+Some promising progresses on this issue~\cite {Efimov72, Alebas73, Moffat89,Moffat90, Evens91, Klep92, Klep93, Clay01, Calian00, BHA98,Wang11} in one way or another showed their accordance with the renormalization methods~\cite{Orland09,Orland11,Su99,Wang04}.
+In this paper we try to use the scaling transformation (dilatation of space-time), which is inspired by renormalization and assumed effective in nonlocal description of hadron physics, to unveil part of running effects in nonlocal interaction.

 ~~\\